 As we noted, anger draws supporters to the anger-monger, and those recruits shut down their brains; Trump is the master at this.
-Look objectively at the wide disparities between Trump’s realities and his supporters’ stated desires.
+Look objectively at the wide disparities between Trump’s realities, and his supporters’ stated desires.
 He was a Democrat until the last few years.
 He is thrice-married, knows little if anything about the Bible, yet evangelicals picked him over Cruz.
-He said he would build a wall with Mexico, and even his supporters said they knew he wouldn’t do it, and now he is backing off from that.
-He said he is a tough negotiator, when all he ever shows us is a ham-fisted bully and what does a strongman need of negotiation?
-He says he is tough, but he launches ad hominem attacks at anyone who disagrees with or taunts him; in fact, he apparently became a Republican after being ribbed by the President and a Saturday Night Live comedian.
+He said he would build a wall with Mexico and make Mexico pay for it; even his supporters said they knew he wouldn’t do it, and now he is backing off from that.
+He said he is a tough negotiator, when all he ever shows us is a ham-fisted bully, and what does a strongman need of negotiation?
+He says he is tough, but he launches ad hominem attacks at anyone who dares disagree with him, or worse, taunts him; in fact, he apparently became a Republican after being publicly (and justifiably) ribbed by the President and a Saturday Night Live comedian.
 He says he loves our country and our Constitution, but at every turn he threatens to trample the Bill of Rights: freedom of expression, freedom of religion, equality under the law, limits on executive power.

 Now he says he wants out of NATO, and that he supports Putin.

-Abraham Lincoln and Ronald Reagan are running double saltos with full twists, all in 6-foot boxes.
-Where is Trump conservative?
+Abraham Lincoln and Ronald Reagan are running double saltos with full twists, all in the confines of 6-foot boxes.
+In what universe is Trump conservative?
 What are all of the Trump supporters thinking?

 From Ailes to Trump

 I don’t disagree with Trump; I have no idea which Trump to disagree with.
 I don’t know who Trump is, or what he stands for.
-To my mind, Trump is simply another wily huckster, a media-savvy anger-monger.
+To my mind, he is simply a narcissistic opportunist, wiling to say whatever gets him immediate money and attention.
+Trump is simply another wily huckster, a media-savvy anger-monger.